Defending Against Prompt Injection with DataFilter: Experiments

 We fine-tune \texttt{Llama-3.1-8B-Instruct} \cite{meta-llama-3.1-blog} as the filter model on the Alpaca dataset \cite{alpaca} as described in \Cref{sec:datafilter}.
 The model is fine-tuned with the following objective: given a pair \(\langle \mathbf{u}, \mathbf{x} \rangle\) of trusted user instruction \(\mathbf{u}\) and potentially injected data \(\mathbf{x}\), the model learns to remove the injections and retain the benign data \(\mathbf{x_{\text{clean}}}\), and to terminate generation with the end-of-sequence token immediately after the last trustworthy token without any hallucinated completion.

-Training is performed on Nvidia GPUs (2$\times$A100 or 2$\times$H100, 80GB VRAM) using DeepSpeed ZeRO-3 \cite{deepseekzero} for memory-efficient distributed training.
+Training is performed on two 80GB GPUs (A100/H100) using DeepSpeed ZeRO-3 \cite{deepseekzero} for memory-efficient distributed training.
 We use a batch size per device of $1$ and a gradient accumulation steps of $16$ to achieve a large effective batch size.
 The learning rate is set to $2 \times 10^{-5}$ with a cosine learning-rate schedule and $100$ warmup steps.
-Training uses BF16 mixed precision and runs for $300$ steps.
+Training uses BF16 precision and runs for $300$ steps.